 Her music is heavy on blues, soft on jazz with drops of folk, pop, and country spread throughout her work thus leaving a trademark many folks call “The Key of Jan.”
 From the peace, love, and rock & roll days of the 1960’s to the infectious trend of Americana, Jan creates a passionate and soulful, yet hypnotizing and energetic sound.

 Jans' desire to compose original music, write lyrics and sing started at an early age.
 She was composing music on piano by the age of five.
 When she turned eight years old, she was writing lyrics, composing music, and tracking her original songs at Ragdoll Recording Studios with producer, Rocky Evans at the helm.
 Rocky and Jans parents were quite supportive of her talents.

-After releasing four albums, three singles, and two videos, ”Blue Canvas” was expected out this 2020; however due to the virus Covid-19, she has chosen to release the album late 2020 or March 2021.
+After releasing four albums, three singles, and two videos, ”Blue Canvas” was expected out this 2020; however due to the virus Covid-19, she has chosen to release the album late 2021.
 In addition, Jan has plans to complete three other projects, ", A Christmas Wish, Bare Bones, and two singles.

 A few of her credits include: ”If Looks could Kill” song licensed as a promo & aired on Showtime Cable Networks most popular TV Series, The L Word; ”What it's Not” ended up becoming her first single song publishing contract licensed by Ah-Ha Music Group co-written with her good friend and legendary songwriter, Wood Newton.
 Jan also signed a representation agreement with Portia Entertainment Group for her song, ”Ole Blue Jeans.”